 BREAKFAST COOKIE FREQUENTLY ASKED QUESTIONS

 - Can I make them using a real egg and cow milk?
-Yes, just use the exact same amount of each.
+Yes, just use the same amount of each.

 - Why were my breakfast cookies so dry?
 I can’t say for sure since I wasn’t in the kitchen with you, but you could always add a little extra milk if your mixture seems too dry.